eikek/publet/ext/src/main/resources/org/eknet/publet/ext/doc/jmxdoc.md

 ### Registering MBeans

 Registering MBeans is done by simply creating a binding in the guice module.
 There is a binding listener that will register an object that complies to the mbean convention to the platforms MBeanServer.
+If the class implements an interface ending in `MBean` than this object is considered to be an MBean, whether it complies to the naming convention or not.
+If it does not, it is wrapped in a `DynamicMBean` to be able to register it.

 If a provider or factory method is used, registering the mbean must be done manually: